lindgrengroup/longitudinal_primarycare/adiposity/scripts/README.md

 3. **3_plot_QC.R** - Visual inspection for unrealistically large jumps between time-points.
 Remove measurements causing unrealistic jump.
 4. **4_calculate_covariates.R** - Calculate individual-level phenotyping (baseline age, baseline BMI, follow-up years, etc.) and genotyping (array, PCs) covariates.
 Stratify on sex and ancestry.
 5. **5_raw_slopes.R** - Perform mixed effects regression with fixed and random effects for individual and age, regressing adiposity trait on age.
 Calculate BLUP for raw slope for each individual, remove outliers > 5 S.D. away from mean in each stratum.
 6. **6_adjust_slopes.R** - Run linear models to adjust raw slopes for a range of covariates with nested models.
 Calculate variance explained by baseline model covariates and compare models with ANOVA.
-7. **report_characteristics.R** - Generate tables and figures for various descriptive characteristics of raw data, slopes, and adjusted slopes, etc. .
+7. **report_characteristics.R** - Generate tables and figures for various descriptive characteristics of raw data, raw slopes (and trajectories), and adjusted slopes (and trajectories).

 ARCHIVED:

 1. **bmi_basic_stats.R** - Gathers primary care BMI measures, adds information from UKBIOBANK on sex, date of birth, and mean UKBIOBANK BMI, calculates age at measurement; then plots basic information such as age distribution, sex distribution, etc. of primary care BMI measures